Payday Super is here

 Key changes from 1 July

-The main changes impacting employers under Payday Super include:
+The main changes impacting employers include:

 • New way of calculating super: employers must calculate super as 12% of qualifying earnings, or QE.
-While this term is new, QE mostly aligns with the current OTE rules.
+While this term is new, QE mostly aligns with the previous OTE rules.
 Learn more about what counts as qualifying earnings

 • Penalties for late payments: employers who don’t pay the right amount on time, or to the correct fund, may need to pay the super guarantee charge (SGC).
 There may also be general interest and other penalties for not paying SGC